WhitmanCS370/sp24-lab12/README.md

 ### Section 6: Viewport
 Run
     python3 viewport.py 50 logfile
-Verify that you can scroll vertically through the text.
+Verify that you can scroll vertically through the text.q
 * What are all the classes defined in this version of the file viewer application?
 * Taking the file viewer application as a whole, do you find the code easy or difficult to read and understand?
 Why or why not?
 You might consider Ousterhout's idea of "classitis."